Pachliopta hector: Habitat

 This butterfly is at home both in jungle and in open country.
-During the dry season, it will be found up to 8000 feet (2400 m) in South India, but it is found all the year round at lower elevations.
+During the dry season, it will be found up to 2400 m (8000 feet) in South India, but it is found all the year round at lower elevations.

 Habits

-It is a very striking tailed butterfly with prominent white bands on its forewings.
-The crimson rose is very fond of flowers especially Lantana.
+The crimson rose is very fond of flowers, especially Lantana.
 Nectar appears to be essential for the butterfly and a higher nectar intake is thought to increase egg production.

 Close to the ground, the flight of the crimson rose is slow and fluttering but steady.
 At greater heights, it flies faster and stronger.
 It basks with its wings spread flat, sometimes in small congregations at heights of 10 to 15 metres up in the trees.

 The butterfly often roosts for the night in large companies on the twigs and branches of trees and shrubs, sometimes accompanied by a few common Mormons.
 When resting the butterfly draws its forewings halfway between the hindwings.
 The butterfly sleeps on slanting outstretched branches or twigs of trees or bushes.